villasv/aws-airflow-stack/README.md

 triggers.
 All other resources are the usual boilerplate to keep the wind blowing.

-### Deployment and File Synchronization
+### Deployment and File Sharing

 The deployment process through CodeDeploy is very flexible and can be tailored for each project structure, the only invariant being the Airflow home directory at `/airflow`.
-It ensures that every Airflow process has the same files and can upgraded gracefully, but most importantly makes deployments really fast and easy to begin.
+It ensures that every Airflow process has the same files and can upgraded gracefully, but most importantly makes deployments really fast and easy to begin with.

 There's also an EFS providing a shared directory, which can be useful for staging files potentially used by workers on different machines and other syncrhonization scenarios.
+Be mindful about its usage as the throughput can become a bottleneck, and you won't pay for it if you don't use it.

 ### Workers and Auto Scaling